15 Reasons You Can’t Trust Esther Hicks

 It was first time Jesus ever became that narcissistic or enamored with wealth and possessions.

-In the same sequence, a concerned mother who came to Esther for advice introduced a new concern.
-It worried her —She couldn’t stay “in the vortex.” — that her son had a habit of kicking the family’s cat.
+In the same sequence, the concerned mom introduced another concern.
+It worried her — She couldn’t stay “in the vortex.” — that her son had a habit of kicking the family’s cat.

 The all wise Esther ordered the mother not to interfere when he child kicks their cat.
 It’s between her kid and the cat.
 The cat was “teaching” the brat, according to Esther.